RLCarv/Flappy_Bird_Game/README.md

+## Flappy Bird

-## Simple Flappy Bird Game made in Java
+Simple recreation of the game Flappy Bird made in Java.

-Run app.java to play
+Run app.java to play.